Pheasant Hunting in NH

 - Wear hunter orange on your head, back and chest.

-One last point -- watch out for the guys and gals in green!
+One last point -- watch out for N.H.
+Fish and Game Department Wildlife Division staff!
 Pheasant hunters should not begin hunting at a pheasant release site until all stocking activity is completed.
+Don't position yourself to take immediate advantage of released birds by shooting when birds are being released.
+Department staff will end up in your line of fire.
+This behavior is unethical and dangerous.